ProfessorX0227/Geolocation-Fetcher/README.md

 # GeoLocation Utility

-This utility retrieves geographical location data, including latitude, longitude, place name, and state, based on city/state names or ZIP codes using the OpenWeatherMap Geocoding API.
+This utility fetches geographic data like latitude, longitude, place name, and state using city/state names or ZIP codes.
+It leverages the OpenWeatherMap Geocoding API to provide accurate location data.

 ## Table of Contents
 - [Overview](#overview)